kadagala-raja/Raja_Coursera/README.md

     sort_array() - Given an array of data and a length, sorts the array from largest to smallest.
 (The zeroth Element should be the largest value, and the last element (n-1) should be the smallest value. )

+Here we have implemented all the above functions with a charecter array but I used the ASCII values of those values for the statistic analysis.